mmiranda222/.statsuite/content/using-dlm/edit-structure/_index.md

   - 2.2 Design variable descriptions (decomposition and creation of indicators in Indicator-Concept Matrix worksheet)
   - 3.1 Reuse or build collection instruments (generating SDMX-ML for reporting Dataflows)
   - 3.3 Reuse or build dissemination instruments (generating SDMX-ML for dissemination Dataflows)

-The "How to use" worksheet of the generator tool contains a Step-by-step guide.

 A video record of a demo of the tool is available from [here online](https://oecdtv.webtv-solution.com/embed/6650/en/video).